ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

    2. Scroll to the `Build` section > select `Add Build step` > Select `Process Job DSLs`
    3. Select `Look on Filesystem`
    4. In the `DSL Scripts` input field, enter `dsl/seed.groovy`
-       * Leave everything else as the default configuration
+       * Leave everything else as the default configuration.
    ![seed-config-script](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-seed-script-config-2.png)

 ### Configure `seedJob` to use your microservice name
 We will give our job the name of the microservice we plan to build (`poc-micro`).
-In order to do this we will need to add a `String parameter` to the `seedJob` that will be used inside of `seed.groovy`
+In order to do this we will need to add a `String parameter` to the `seedJob` that will be used inside of `seed.groovy`.
    1. Navigate to `Jenkins Home` > select `seedJob` > select `Configure`
    2. Select `This project is parameterized` > select `Add Parameter` > select `String Parameter`
    3. Enter `jobName` in `Name` field